omaromeir/stat540-2014-project/README.md

 Other covariates in the data include sex and age of individuals.

-As far as we can tell there are no 11 replicates for the controls group, and 10 replicates for the other two groups.
+As far as we can tell there are 11 replicates for the controls group, and 10 replicates for the other two groups.
 All replicates are biological.

 ### Work Plan